aditya43/golang_concurrency/README.md

 - `Concurrency` is about **dealing with lots of things at once**.
 - `Parallelism` is about **doing lots of things at once**.
 - `Concurrency` is about **structure** and `Parallelism` is about **execution**.
+- `Memory Access Synchronization` tools reduce `Parallelism` and comes with their own limitations.

 -----------